Code-Institute-Submissions/the-shamans-cat/README.md

 * Hero Image - Theologue by the artist Alex Grey.
 Showing artists impression of energy in and around the body.
 * Jumbotron text specific to the page - Shamanic Healing - briefly explains what the page is about.
-* Article - Shamanic Healing - a more detailed look, with a video explaining some of the healing techniques used  (embedded from YouTube, with sound off default).
+* Article - Shamanic Healing - a more detailed look, with a video explaining some of the healing techniques used  (embedded from YouTube, NOT set to play automatically).
 * Article - The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.
 * Article - The Chakra System - image and text to give client a better understanding of terms and concepts used.
+To avoid too much text on page a ‘read more’ button is used.
+This uses Bootstrap collapse feature.
 * Article - The Shaman's Mesa - image and text explaining what the mesa is and that it will be used in healing sessions.
 * Healing Processes that can be used in a session.
 As there are ten processes, these were displayed using Bootstrap card-deck and modals, to break up text so it was in a better format for the user to digest.
 A block of standard text could have been overwhelming for the user, so this breaks it up into smaller neater sections and allows them to select the topic of interest to them.
+The card deck displays single column on mobile and to two columns on devices larger than mobiles.
 The various processes are:
     * Illumination
     * Extraction
     * Soul Retrieval